 Additional Accessory Tips

 - Extra Duct Tape – Take some extra duct tape and wrap it around the lens pen.
-In case you need to get into your bags protecting the camera, you can reseal it.
-Wrapping the tape around the lens pen saves you carrying around the entire roll.
+In case you need to get into your bags to protect the camera, you can reseal it.
+Wrapping the tape around the lens pen saves you from carrying around the entire roll.

-- A Wrist Strap or Rain Sleeve – Once in the bags you need some way to keep from dropping the camera and attaching it to yourself.
-I used a rain sleeve that had built in system to hook to a chest strap.
+- A Wrist Strap or Rain Sleeve – Once in the bags, you need some way to keep from dropping the camera and attaching it to yourself.
+I used a rain sleeve that had a built-in system to hook to a chest strap.
 The rain sleeve was an extra layer of protection, but with the bags, it wasn’t necessary and got in the way somewhat.
 Next time I think I would use a wrist strap or the standard neck strap attached to the camera and just seal where the strap comes through with some duct tape.

 What Worked Well

 Overall it worked well – The bags, filter, and tape protected my camera very well.
 There were no signs of power inside the bags.
-Making the camera air tight also help for the Holi festival because it was more than powder, buckets of dyed water are also thrown.
+Making the camera airtight also helped for the Holi festival because it was more than powder, buckets of dyed water were also thrown.